kaywig15/Project1/README.md

 # Project1
-# Name: Kyle Orwig
+# Kyle Orwig
+# Purpose
-# Purpose: To show skills learned in html and css to create a custom webpage
+- To show skills learned in html and css to create a custom webpage
-# Technology Used: .html & .css
+# Technology Used
+- HTML , CSS